-We are pleased to announce that our Culturally Appropriate Advocacy Pilot, in partnership with African and Caribbean Mental Health Services and funded by the Department of Health and Social Care, has been extended to June 2022.
+We are pleased to announce that our Culturally Appropriate Advocacy Pilot, in partnership with African and Caribbean Mental Health Services and funded by the Department of Health and Social Care, has been extended.

 The pilot enables people of a Black, Asian and Minority Ethnic (BAME) background to have improved access to our advocacy services.